 It presents these tasks in a hierarchical order starting from a deliverable or milestone.
 This way, the WBS adopts a tree-like structure.

 The overall project’s goal/objective is located at the tip of the tree structure and further broken down into subsequent deliverables and tasks, sub-tasks, work packages, or end terminals.
 It is important to note that a work breakdown structure should focus on the deliverables of tasks, not the actual actions.

 A work breakdown structure template is a fillable project management tool that outlines the tasks to be completed under each project deliverable.

 It ensures the project scope is broken down into more minor actions or activities whose outcomes can be measured.
 The templates are reusable and can thus be used for different projects.
 The templates can be used to manage the costs of the entire project, create a project schedule and manage the schedule.

-Our readers can obtain such templates when creating work breakdown structures for their projects from this site.
+Our readers can obtain such templates when creating the structures for their projects from this site.
 The templates are free to download.
-Since they are designed to outline the essential components of a WBS, they are a faster approach to creating work breakdown structures.
+Since they are designed to outline the essential components of a WBS, they are a faster approach to creating the structures.
 All a user is required to supply the appropriate information in the blank options.
 They are also customizable, and users can therefore add or remove sections in the WBS template.

 Free Templates for Word

 A WBS template has extensive uses in project management.
 It is, however, not limited to projects; it can be used in programs and other initiatives where work has to be distributed among different people or teams.

 Below is a discussion of who, when, and why a work breakdown structure template is used: